csuzw/csuzw.Roadkill/README.md

 * `Alpha|Delta`: `Beta` and `Gamma` aren't matched
 * `Alpha,Beta(Gamma)`: `Alpha` is in a different branch to `Beta` and `Gamma` so there is no complete match

+## PageReferences

+Generates links for all pages that reference current page.
+Usage: `{PageReference=Example-Page}`

+Note that this currently only searches pages for links in the form `[Any Description](Example-Page)`.
+One of the consequences of this is that pages that use plugins that generate links like TagTreeMenu won't be found.

+I have no idea how performant this is on larger wiki's either!

 ## PluginTester

 Simple Windows forms application for testing plugins.